Tini (singer): 2012–2014: Breakthrough with Violetta

-2015–2017: Film debut and musical solo debut
+2015–2017: Tini: The Movie and musical solo debut

-Stoessel and some of the cast members of Violetta filmed the movie, Tini: The Movie.
-Production began on 7 October 2015 and ended in mid-December 2015, where the movie filmed in various international locations, including Sicily, Cádiz, Spain, Madrid, and Buenos Aires.
+Stoessel reprised her titular role and co-starred with some of the Violetta cast members in the film Tini: The Movie (also known as Tini: The New Life of Violetta), the sequel to the series.
+Production began in October 2015 and ended in mid-December 2015, where the movie filmed in various international locations, including Sicily, Cádiz, Madrid, and Buenos Aires.
 A teaser trailer featuring scenes from the movie was released in late December 2015.
-The film was released in various Latin American and European countries.
+Billboard described the film as "a fictionalized portrayal of Stoessel's real life Disney-assisted coming of age story".
+It had its world premiere in late April in Paris and was theatrically released in May and June in various Latin American and European countries.
 It was to be released in Argentina on 14 July 2016, but was released earlier on 2 June 2016.
-The movie was filmed in between concert stops for the television series' final international tour called Violetta Live.
-This tour was listed at top 5 highest-grossing tours in 2015, and top 5 most highest-grossing tours by Disney act ever, breaking the record of her last tour, Violetta en Vivo.
+Tini: The Movie grossed over US$17 million worldwide, debuted in fourth place at the box office in Spain, and was released on Netflix in February 2017.
+The film was released to Disney+ in the United States in February 2023.
+It was filmed in between concert stops for the television series' final international tour called Violetta Live, which ran from 3 January to 1 November 2015.
+With 145 shows across Latin America and Europe, it grossed over US$76.8 million and sold nearly 1.5 million tickets, based on 50 reported dates.
+Violetta Live became the world's 15th-highest-grossing tour, the highest-grossing-tour by a Latin act, and the highest-grossing tour by a non-English-language act in 2015.
+As of 2024, it is one of the highest-grossing Latin tours of all time.
 On 21 August 2015, it was announced that Stoessel had signed a recording deal with Hollywood Records to release her own solo material under the newly adopted stage name "Tini", (stylised in all caps).
+She became the first Argentine act in history to sign with the label.